 For businesses that cannot afford for their websites to be offline, a remote backup is an insurance policy that guarantees a speedy recovery.

 While remote backups are essential if the worst happens, you can reduce the chances of the Gremlins causing havoc on your site by installing the Wordfence security plugin.
-This free to use tool provides a range of security features such as blocking attackers, scanning for malware and phishing, preventing bots scanning your site for vulnerabilities, enforcing strong passwords and notifying you if vulnerabilities are found.
+This free-to-use tool provides a range of security features such as blocking attackers, scanning for malware and phishing, preventing bots from scanning your site for vulnerabilities, enforcing strong passwords, and notifying you if vulnerabilities are found.

 If you don’t already have a security plugin, Wordfence is the ideal way to make sure that Santa is the only thing sneaking down your website’s chimney this Christmas.

 Every website owner understands the importance of ranking highly in search engine results.
 The higher you rank for the keywords which are important to you, the more visitors your website will get and, as a result, the more sales you will make.